 Kingston has seen many changes between its early European settlement in the 1660s and the present day.
-The development of the town's transportation routes and the development of the economy from small water-powered mills and self-sustaining farmsteads, to lumbering and carriage-making, shoe manufacturing, poultry farming and summer tourism all are important stories that lead to a better understanding of the evolution of the Town's landscape.
+The expansion of the town's transportation routes and the development of the economy from small water-powered mills and self-sustaining farmsteads, to lumbering and carriage-making, shoe manufacturing, poultry farming and summer tourism all are important stories that lead to a better understanding of the evolution of the Town's landscape.
 Formally chartered on August 6, 1694, evidence of the past exists in the many historic homes, churches, village centers, and rural outskirts of the town.
 These irreplaceable structures and sites tell the story of Kingston's history and culture and need to be preserved as Kingston continues to grow and evolve.
-This chapter will identify Kingston's historical and cultural resources and discuss how they can be preserved for the enjoyment of future generations.
+This chapter will identify Kingston's historical and cultural resources1 and discuss how they can be preserved for the benefit of future generations, and the economic prosperity of the community.

-Since the 1970s, there have been several efforts to preserve the Town of Kingston's history through the creation of various town histories, cultural resource surveys, the Kingston Historical Museum, and local historic districts.
-The current and past Town of Kingston Master Plans have not contained an historical resources chapter.
-The 1986 Master Plan contained a list of concepts related to historical resources.
-These were brought forward into, and expanded in, the current 2007 Master Plan.
-Additional discussions regarding Kingston's historic districts were included in that plan as well as a list of recommendations for historic preservation that derived from previous studies.
-One of the objectives of this chapter is to summarize these past efforts and use the information gathered through them to make informed decisions about the future of the Town.
+Since the 1970s, there have been several efforts to preserve the Town of Kingston's history through the creation of various town histories, cultural resource surveys, Town and Regional Master Plans, the Kingston Historical Museum, and local historic districts.
+This 2018 Historic and Cultural Resources chapter will be the first stand-alone master plan chapter devoted to Kingston's Historic and Cultural Resources.
+While the first (1986) Town of Kingston Master Plan did not contain an historic resources chapter, it did contain a list of concepts related to historical resources.
+These were brought forward, and expanded in, the next update to the Master Plan (2007-present).
+Additional discussions regarding Kingston's historic districts were included in the 2007 Master Plan as well as a list of recommendations for historic preservation that derived from previous studies.
+One of the objectives of the current Historic and Cultural Resources chapter (completed in 2018 as an addition to the 2007 Master Plan) is to summarize these past efforts and use the information gathered through them to make informed decisions about the future of the Town.

-Since a town-wide cultural resource survey was conducted in 1983 to identify all buildings that were over 50 years of age within the township, 15% of the structures outside of the historic districts have been lost.
-The Town has been involved in two community-wide profile/visioning sessions (1999 and 2016) designed to give the public an opportunity to express their thoughts on what they valued about the community and what actions they saw as necessary for the town for the future.
+Since a town-wide cultural resource survey was conducted in 1983 to identify all buildings that were over 50 years of age within the township, 15% of the surveyed structures outside of the historic districts have been lost.
+The Town has been involved in two community-wide Envision Kingston charrettes (1999 and 2016) designed to give the public an opportunity to express their thoughts on what they valued about the community and what actions they saw as necessary for the town for the future.
 In both cases, one of the major aspirations was the preservation of Kingston's rural character.
 While the 2007 Master Plan included some actions toward this end, the Town believes that a more comprehensive plan of action is required.